andresebr/kumodd/README.md

 Note: Kumodd removes the 'thumbnailLink' attribute because 'thumbnailLink' changes each time the metadata is retrieved from Google Drive, even if nothing else has changed.
-When 'thumbnailLink' is excluded, the metadata should be identical if the file has not changed in other ways.
+When 'thumbnailLink' is excluded, the metadata should be identical if the file has not changed.
 This allows comparison of the MD5 digest of the metadata between newly retrieved and previously retrieved metadata.
 It also allows review of changes using 'diff'.